RoperoIvan/PhysicsCarGame/README.md

 - F1 = you will see the debug mode.

-- R = restart the level.
+- R = restart the game.

 - S = stop/start the sirens.